 Las Vegas, Oct.
 13 – Tonight, the nation gathers to watch the Democratic Presidential Debate take place at the Wynn Hotel and Casino in Las Vegas.
 While the focus is on the candidates, there is another deserving of a share of the spotlight.
 That person is none other than the Wynn’s owner, Steve Wynn.
-Wynn’s name is synonymous with glittering and opulent towers, high stakes, and business success.
+Wynn’s name is synonymous with glittering and opulent towers, high stakes on-line gambling, and business success.
 What you may not know about him is that he also happens to be a person with a disability.

 Wynn, age 71, is vision impaired because of retinitis pigmentosa.
 Like others with this condition, Mr. Wynn’s peripheral vision has been impacted and with it, his interactions with the world around him.
 While you won’t find much about it on Wikipedia, Wynn has never let his vision differences keep him from reshaping the world around him.
 His name, his image, and his success have had a huge impact on the world of casinos and the hospitality industry.